markqvist/Reticulum/docs/manual/_sources/using.rst.txt

-    -U, --force-update    Update to specified firmware even if version matches or is older than installed version --fw-version version  Use a specific firmware version for update or autoinstall --nocheck             Don't check for firmware updates online -C, --clear-cache     Clear locally cached firmware files -N, --normal          Switch device to normal mode -T, --tnc             Switch device to TNC mode
+    -U, --force-update    Update to specified firmware even if version matches or is older than installed version --fw-version version  Use a specific firmware version for update or autoinstall --nocheck             Don't check for firmware updates online -e, --extract         Extract firmware from connected RNode for later use -E, --use-extracted   Use the extracted firmware for autoinstallation or update -C, --clear-cache     Clear locally cached firmware files -N, --normal          Switch device to normal mode -T, --tnc             Switch device to TNC mode